 - Calming effects on mind and body

-- Increased blood circulation
+- Blood circulation improvement

 - Muscle relaxing effects

-- Helpful with rehabilitation and accidents
+- Helpful with rehabilitation after accidents

 - Joint and muscle pain relief

 - Osteoporosis, rheumatism and arthritis pain relief